 No matter if you’re a new user or a pro, you’ll find at least some of the following Mac tips and tricks useful a few times a day.

-What Mac is it?
+Mac tips and tricks: What macOS is it?

 The first thing you should know about your Mac is its model and year.
 To find out, click on the Apple button at the top left corner and then on “About This Mac.”
 You’ll find out a host of information about your computer.

-Spotlight search tool
+Mac tips and tricks: Spotlight search tool

 Spotlight is the quickest way to call up almost anything on your Mac, including documents and apps.
 You can invoke it by clicking on the magnifying glass at the top right corner, or use the Command + Spacebar keyboard shortcut.
 (Press and hold the Command key then press the Spacebar key.)